Matthewphilip/user-data/README.md

 -   Service for handling logic
 -   Repository for Model interactions / DB operations (create)
 -   Resource to format the response data structure

+Example test added for saving an individual client, run using "php artisan test --filter=SaveIndividualTest"

 .env setup: